NimraRahman/NimraRahman/README.md

 ## Brief Introduction

-I am a recent graduate of Telecommunication Engineering from <a href="https://www.https://www.neduet.edu.pk/"> NED University of Engineering and Technology. </a>
+​I am a dedicated professional with a Bachelor's degree in Telecommunication Engineering and currently pursuing a Master's in Information Security at <a href="https://www.https://www.neduet.edu.pk/"> NED University of Engineering and Technology. </a>
-and currently pursuing a Master’s in Information Security.

 ## Objective
-My journey has led me to develop a passion for cybersecurity, and I am now inspire to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey has led me to develop a passion for cybersecurity, and I am now aspire to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 <!-- | Network Security & Vulnerability Assessment   | <a href="https://example.com/NCCS">NCCS Internship</a> | -->